semantic-flow/sflo/documentation/concept.immutability.md

 id: q4jqx5qr6hbp6fo3pfvh042
 title: Immutability
 desc: ''
-updated: 1751857606892
+updated: 1762324110413
 created: 1723213911939
 ---

 Immutable data provides fundamental guarantees that enable reliable, distributed, and concurrent systems.
-But immutability clashes with document-oriented data the updates slowly and in chunks.
+But immutability clashes with real-world needs like privacy and security.
+That's why Semantic Flow embraces [[principle.pseudo-immutability]].

-- [[mesh-resource.node-component.flow-snapshot.version]] (e.g. in [[folder._vN]]) should be treated as immutable.
-If you need to refer to the current dataset "as is", you should refer to its corresponding dataset version.
+- [[mesh-resource.node-component.flow-snapshot.version]] (e.g. in [[folder._vN]]) should be usually be treated as immutable.
+  - Therefore, if you need to refer to a flow "as is", you should refer to its corresponding snapshot version.
+  - TODO: examples
-- sometimes, e.g., for compliance reasons, you have to hard delete a resource (as opposed to just tombstoning it, a soft delete), or even modifying it.
+- sometimes, e.g., for compliance reasons, you have to modify or hard-delete some data.
-  - [[hashes|sflo.feature.changing-historical-datasets]] can be used to detect mutations

 ## References